benhoyt/benhoyt.github.com/writings/prig.md

 Crazy?
 Probably.
 Most libraries could never get away with this kind of switcheroo, because the APIs just aren't compatible for a lot of tasks.
 But for an experiment in Prig, it seems to work pretty well.

-## Fun with testing

-Prig's tests (in [prig_test.go](https://github.com/benhoyt/prig/blob/master/prig_test.go)) are a bit unconventional in that they just run the `prig` binary.
-Some developers would balk at this, but it keeps Prig itself simple.
-Besides, Prig is all about running other executables, so why not test that way too?

-Each test is relatively slow (on the order of 200 milliseconds), but the test suite still runs in 7-8 seconds on my system.
-It's a lot slower on Windows, where starting a new process is much heavier.

-The main tests are "table-driven tests", a staple of Go testing that you can [read about elsewhere](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests).

-However, one of the neat things I did was to test the examples shown in `prig --help`.
-In writing the Prig [usage message](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig.go#L237), I kept making small typos in the examples, and had to keep copying and pasting them into my terminal to test them manually.

-At some point I thought, why don't I test these examples automatically using `go test`?
-So I [extracted](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig.go#L290) the command lines examples to separate strings that are tested in [`TestExamples`](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig_test.go#L370).
-I use an ad-hoc little [parser](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig_test.go#L399) to turn the example command line into an argument list, and then call `prig` on the result.

-This is similar to Go's excellent [testable examples](https://go.dev/blog/examples), but for command-line examples instead of Go code examples.

-## See also

-If you haven't used AWK before, you should try it!
-It's a brilliant, 45-year-old tool that's still quite widely used for text and data processing in 2022.
-The original book by A, W, and K called [*The AWK Programming Language*](https://en.wikipedia.org/wiki/The_AWK_Programming_Language) is really good.

-If you want to integrate AWK into your Go programs, or just want to learn how an AWK interpreter works, check out my [GoAWK](https://github.com/benhoyt/goawk) project.

-You can also check out my very creatively-named [AWKGo](https://benhoyt.com/writings/awkgo/) project, which can compile a subset of AWK programs to Go source code.

 ## Was it worth it?

 I'm unashamedly a nerd at heart, so yes, I had fun building Prig (mostly on a flight from Christchurch to Frankfurt).
 I like how simple the code is: about 200 lines of Go code, 300 lines of template code ... and 400 lines of tests.
 Go and its standard library are doing all the hard work!